 Organizations must always be aware of the constantly changing compliance landscape to protect their sensitive assets and avoid paying millions in fines.
-The rapid development of cyber threats fueled by the global pandemic and cyberwarfare have forced the European Union (EU) to update its NIS Directive.
+The rapid development of cyber threats fueled by the global pandemic and cyberwarfare has forced the European Union (EU) to update its NIS Directive.

 Overview of the NIS2 Directive